demisto/content/Packs/FortiManager/Integrations/FortiManager/README.md

 ### fortimanager-service-group-create
 ***
-Create a new Service Group
+Creates a new service group.

 #### Base Command